 Try Heat Therapy

-"Heat actually helps the oil go through the glands," says Iwach, which helps reduce irritation.
+"Heat actually helps the oil go through the glands," says Iwach, which should help reduce irritation.

 "It is these tear glands that, when partially blocked (think: candle wax or toothpaste), increase inflammation on the surface of the eye and promote a redness response," adds Kegarise.
 "It may take a few weeks, yet heat will effectively improve the appearance of the eyelids and eyes by minimizing the inflammation and hyperosmolarity (less water/increased salts and stuff) in the tear film that promotes a redness response in the body."

 Kegarise's DIY heat therapy entails placing a warm hard-boiled egg, a potato in a warm water-soaked paper towel, or a microwaved rice bag (make sure it's not too hot) on the surface of your closed eyelids.
 "Do this as hot as you can (without any burning of the lids!), as often as you can, for as long as you can.
 Ideally, even one time per day for 10 minutes is effective.
 Once completed, press inward (with clean fingers), on the eyelid, rolling the fingers toward the middle plane of the eye in an upward direction for the lower lids and a downward direction for the upper lids," instructs Kegarise.
 However, if you're not a fan of creating your own compress, you can also try to keep a couple of eye masks around.
 Spacemasks makes a Self-Heating Eye Mask ($24), which is one of our faves.

 Apply a Cold Compress